1861

 - Battle of Pleasant Hill, parishes of DeSoto and Sabine (9 April 1864)

-- Imprisonment of 16 members of the 47th Pennsylvania by the Confederate Army at Pleasant Hill, Louisiana, and then at Camp Groce and Camp Ford near Tyler, Texas or at the Confederate Army hospital in Shreveport, Louisiana (mid-April 1864 – 22 July 1864 or later)
+- Imprisonment of sixteen members of the 47th Pennsylvania by the Confederate Army at Pleasant Hill, Louisiana, and then at Camp Groce and Camp Ford near Tyler, Texas or at the Confederate Army hospital in Shreveport, Louisiana (mid-April 1864 – 22 July 1864 or later)

 Grand Ecore, Natchitoches Parish, Louisiana (10-22 April 1864)